 We didn’t explore all the pools, but it looked like there are at least 5 separate ones, each with varying temperatures and sizes.
 There were a few pools right before the bridge at the top, with their own private spaces and small waterfalls feeding the pools.
 All in all, there is no bad pool here at Goldbug Hot Springs, because all of them have epic views of the valley!

 So you want to turn a trip to Goldbug Hot Springs into an overnight trip?
 Goldbug Hot Springs camping is a really fun way to spend more time at the pools, and see them at less-crowded times like sunrise.
 Keep reading for some tips on camping here and what you should consider.

 Campsites near Goldbug Hot Springs are FREE of charge, as they are on BLM Land!
 There are three major sites in the first mile of the trail, each with its own fire ring, tree trunk benches, and shaded areas.
 Each site can fit about 1-3 tents, so you can come with a group and camp altogether.

 If you are willing to trek all your gear up to the top, we saw people camping at the end of the trail, up the hill from the pools.
 Just a heads up though, you are not permitted to camp within 500 feet of the hot springs, so keep that in mind when choosing a spot at the top.

 Goldbug Hot Springs is one of the most unique activities to do in Idaho, with camping, hot springs, and hiking all mixed into one cool adventure!
 We hope this post helped clarify some questions about the area and helped you prepare for your own future trip.
-Remember to follow Leave No Trace Principles, be a good steward of the area, and kick back & relax!
+Remember to follow Leave No Trace Principles, practice good hot springs etiquette, be a good steward of the area, and kick back & relax!